kylophone/audio-bit-twiddling/README.md

 # AUDIO-BIT-TWIDDLING
 A collection of audio sample manipulations; using bitwise operators where applicable.
-Examples are in C. Contributions are welcome!
+Examples are in C, and contributions are welcome!

 ##increasing bithdepth
 ```c